Read our latest guidance and resources about therapy during COVID-19.

 Anyone can benefit from psychotherapy.
 Talking to a trained professional can help you to explore your concerns, thoughts and feelings and improve your mental health.

-All psychotherapists and psychotherapeutic counsellors are equipped to support you with challenges such as depression, anxiety, addiction, or trauma, or with life events such as childbirth, divorce, bereavement, or the loss of a job.
+All psychotherapists and psychotherapeutic counsellors are equipped to support you with challenges such as depression, anxiety, addiction, trauma, life events such as childbirth, divorce, bereavement or the loss of a job.

 From experiencing anxiety to dealing with a bereavement, there’s a wide range of reasons why children and young people might benefit from seeing a psychotherapist or psychotherapeutic counsellor.

-You can access high quality psychotherapy from UKCP therapists who work on the phone and via video call.
-Whether in-person or remote, you will have the opportunity to explore issues or concerns you want to work on with your therapist.
+You can access high-quality psychotherapy from UKCP therapists who work on the phone and via video call.
+Whether it's in-person or remote, you will have the opportunity to explore the issues or concerns you want to work on with your therapist.

 Like most websites, we use cookies.
 If this is okay with you, please close this message or read more about your options.